The Health & Humanitarian Logistics Center collaborates with Habitat for Humanity International to improve disaster response.

 Develop logistics strategies to improve preparedness, response operations planning, and system design through interactive games, case studies, and other systematic tools.

-The Georgia Tech Health & Humanitarian Logistics Center (HHL) is dedicated to improving systems and logistics operations in humanitarian efforts (short-term or ongoing, natural or manmade) and global public health to ultimately improve the human condition through education, outreach, projects and research.
+The Georgia Tech Health & Humanitarian Logistics Center (HHL) is dedicated to improving systems and logistics operations in disaster response (short-term or ongoing, natural or man-made), long-term development and global public health to ultimately improve the human condition through education, outreach, projects and research.

 Download the HHL Center Overview Flyer [pdf - 160KB]